 The full schedule of workshops will be given to you on your first day with us.

 The Outdoor Experience

-In your second year with us you will participate in an exciting outdoor challenge event.
+In your second year with us you and your graduate colleagues will participate in an exciting outdoor challenge event.
 This is designed to really test and challenge you to perform in a range of activities that you may never have encountered before (as well as be some fun!)
-This is a facilitated event that aims to really push you to achieve, it is also a fully observed event so you will end up with some really detailed and useful feedback to take your development you to the next level.

 How to Apply